Piledriver (professional wrestling): Belly-to-back piledriver

 Bob Backlund about to perform a belly-to-back piledriver on Don Muraco during a professional wrestling match, circa 1982.

 Also known as a Texas, Sit-out, or traditional piledriver, this is the classic and original piledriver technique.
 From a position in which the opponent is bent forward and the opponent's head is tucked between the attackers thighs in a standing headscissors, the wrestler grabs around the opponent's midsection and lifts so that the opponent is held upside down facing in the same direction as the wrestler, the wrestler then drops to a sitting position with the opponent's head falling between the wrestler's thighs down to the mat.

-A Flowing or Snap version of this move exists which sees the wrestler perform this in one quick motion all at once for greater impact.
+A Snapping version of this move exists which sees the wrestler perform this move in one quick motion all at once for greater impact.
 Toni Storm uses this version as a finisher called Storm Zero.